-After Netflix scored 10 nominations from three movies at the Oscars last yer, Women Love Tech decided to compile a list of some of their top tier original movies for you to enjoy.
+There’s a reason Netflix scored 10 nominations from three movies at the Oscars last yer, So, Women Love Tech decided to compile a list of some of their top tier original movies for you to enjoy during the holiday season.

 These five movies will give you your fair share of genres including crime, drama, and action.
 From Martin Scorsese’s star-studded masterpiece to Oscar-nominated performances from Johnathan Pryce and Adam Driver, here’s five Netflix original movies that you have to watch.